emgarVIII/Summative-2-Garcia-Mauricio/README.md

 - Search by specific/niche searches, such as find a book by author or publisher.
 - Retrieve detailed information, including associated publisher and author, and as far as their first name and last name.

+## 🌟 Highlights
+- **Object Relational Mapping**: An author or publisher can have many books, but books cannot have many authors or publishers.
+Addressed this by establishing relationships (such as one to many) in the models.
+- **Intuitive API Endpoints**: CRUD operations made easy for authors, publishers, and books.
+- **GraphQL Integration**: Dive deep with detailed queries, offering flexible data retrieval.

 ## 🔧 Technical Features

 ### Backend Technologies